2,031 Helping Hands jobs in the United Kingdom

 full-time

-• Stay informed about local resources, services, and eligibility criteria to effectively guide clients.
+• Stay informed about local community services and relevant legislation.

 Qualifications: